 Google does provide some information about advertising that they have shown within games on their pages, such as video, image, and text ads, and give us a case study on their help pages that show a character from a game introducing a video ad during a brief hiatus from gameplay.
 But they don’t seem to offer advertising within a game during actual gameplay.
 At least not yet.

 The new patent application describes how a game impression might be measured:

-The present specification describes a solution in which all impressions of a given type, e.g. a virtual billboard in the game, are consistently measured for all impressions within the same game, for all players of the game and on all platforms on which the game is played.
-This provides advertisers a realistic measurement by which they can compare impressions, and enables them to better understand their ROI for a given ad or campaign.
+The present specification describes a solution in which all impressions of a given type, e.g., a virtual billboard in the game, are consistently measured for all impressions within the same game, for all players of the game, and on all platforms on which the game is played.
+This provides advertisers a realistic measurement by which they can compare impressions and better understand their ROI for a given ad or campaign.

-This is valuable to advertisers and their agents who seek to grasp the value of their efforts and of their advertising expenditures.
-Additionally, the ability to understand and therefore optimize ROI translates to greater advertising efficiencies, potentially leading to an overall savings for advertiser.
+This is valuable to advertisers and their agents who seek to grasp the value of their efforts and their advertising expenditures.
+Additionally, the ability to understand and optimize ROI translates to greater advertising efficiencies, potentially leading to overall savings for advertisers.

 The patent filing is: